nysta12/tdde35_labbar/README.md

 <img src="/clarifying_pictures/add_member1.png"  width="500">

-Follow the step as the image to provide access to your lab partner and lab assistant
+Follow the steps as shown in the image below to provide access to your lab partner and lab assistant

 <img src="/clarifying_pictures/add_member2.png"  width="500">